nboldi/haskell-tools-ast/README.md

 # haskell-tools

 The goal of this project is to create developer tools for the functional programming language Haskell.
 Currently this repository contains the **ht-refact** tool, a refactoring tool for Haskell.
-There are 5 implemented refactorings:
-  - **Rename definition**: Can rename bindings, data types, constructors, fields, type variables, etc. Respects scoping.
-  - **Extract binding**: Extracts the selected expression as a local binding.
-  - **Inline binding**: Removes the selected binding and replaces the uses with binding's implementation.
-  - **Generate type signature**: Generates the type signature for a function.
-Useful for declaring the type if it is complex.
-  - **Organize imports**: Sorts the imports into alphabetical order and narrows the set of imported definitions to the ones that are really used.
-  - **Generate exports**: Generate an export list for the module that contains all definitions in it.
-Useful for narrowing the list of exported definitions to the ones that need to be public.
+[Check out the refactorings!](documentation/refactorings.md)

 **[Check out our demo](http://haskelltools.org)**